armory/documentation/_halyard_release_notes/armory-halyard_v1.7.0.md

 This release adds support for configuring plugins for Orca as well as a large number of other fixes and improvements.

 ## Known Issues
-- This release has no known issues
+- This release has a bug which prevents `kubeconfig` files from being read from relative paths.
+Release `1.7.1` will address this issue and should be released soon.

 ## Halyard Armory Enterprise Spinnaker
 No Changes

 ##  Halyard Community Contributions
  - fix(eks): Halyard doesn't work with new EKS kube config (#1382)
  - chore(dependencies): Autobump korkVersion (#1421)